vertcoin-project/vertcoin-core/doc/README.md

-Bitcoin Core
+Vertcoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Vertcoin Core is based on Bitcoin Core, the original Bitcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Vertcoin transactions, which requires a few gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from an hour to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Vertcoin Core, visit [vertcoin.org](https://vertcoin.org/download-wallet/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Vertcoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/vertcoin-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/vertcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run vertcoin-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Vertcoin Core to your applications folder, and then run Vertcoin Core.

 ### Need Help?

+Since Vertcoin is forked from Bitcoin, most technical questions can be answered using the Bitcoin Help resources listed below.

+However, for Vertcoin specific issues, ask for help on the [Vertcoin Discord Channel](https://discord.gg/vertcoin)

+Bitcoin help and documentation can be found at the following links:

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.